MikeHankinson/MikeHankinson.github.io/index.md

 ---
-# YAML Front Matter - Configuration for Page that is passed into Jakyll
+# yml Front Matter - Configuration for Page that is passed into Jakyll

-#
 layout: home
 ---